JeffKnowlesJr/obsidian-link-plugin/docs/README.md

-# Obsidian Link Plugin Documentation
+# Obsidian Journal Plugin Documentation

-Welcome to the comprehensive documentation for the Obsidian Link Plugin.
+Welcome to the comprehensive documentation for the Obsidian Journal Plugin.
 This documentation is organized to help you understand the plugin's architecture, components, and usage with minimal duplication.

 ## 📚 Documentation Overview